Asgard

 Algebraic Reasoning

 A built-in proof system lets you transform and simplify systems mechanically.
-Find closed-form solutions, verify equivalences, and search for models that fit observed data — all within the same framework.
+Finding a closed-form solution becomes finding a rewrite that eliminates a circuit's feedback (trace) — a question about the rewrite theory itself, undecidable in general.
+Verify equivalences and search for models that fit observed data within the same framework.

 Hybrid Physics-ML

-Compose known physics with learned components.
-Black-box operators wrap neural networks as first-class building blocks — trainable end-to-end via backpropagation through the full simulation.
+Compose known physics with learned components — explicit where possible, learned where necessary.
+Black-box operators wrap neural networks as first-class building blocks, trainable end-to-end via backpropagation through the full simulation.

 Declarative Simulations